jeremykendall/password-validator/README.md

 ```

 The `UpgradeDecorator` will validate a user's current password using the
-callback validator.
+callback.
 If the user's password is valid, it will be hashed with
 `password_hash` and returned in the `Result` object, as above.

 If the callback determines the password is invalid, the password will be passed
 along to the `PasswordValidator` in case it's already been upgraded.

+### Validation Results

+Each validation attempt returns a `Result` object.
+The object provides some
+introspection into the status of the validation process.

+* `Result::isValid()` will return `true` if the attempt was successful
+* `Result::getCode()` will return one of three possible `int` codes:
+    * `Result::SUCCESS` if the validation attempt was successful
+    * `Result::SUCCESS_PASSWORD_REHASHED` if the attempt was successful and the password was rehashed
+    * `Result::FAILURE_PASSWORD_INVALID` if the attempt was unsuccessful
+* `Result::getPassword()` will return the rehashed password, but only if the password was rehashed

 ### Database Schema Changes

-**IMPORTANT**: Because this library uses the `PASSWORD_DEFAULT` algorithm, it's
+As mentioned above, because this library uses the `PASSWORD_DEFAULT` algorithm,
-important your password field be `VARCHAR(255)` to account for future updates
+it's important your password field be `VARCHAR(255)` to account for future
-to the default password hashing algorithm.
+updates to the default password hashing algorithm.

 ## Helper Scripts